-Goals: Foundational education, hands-on experience, and translational research opportunities using pathologic basis of disease to inform diagnosis, therapy, prevention, and research.
+Foundational education, hands-on experience, and translational research opportunities using the pathologic basis of disease to inform diagnosis, therapy, prevention, and research.

-Opportunity: Year-long fellowship with flexible start date: January 1, April 1 or July 1.
+Year-long learning experience with flexible start date: January 1, April 1 or July 1.

-Applicants: Medical students who have completed their principle clinical experience are preferred.
+Medical students who have completed their principal clinical experience are preferred.
 Students at other stages (e.g. post pre-clinical experience) will be considered on an individual basis.
-Students both with and without a long-term career interest in Pathology are likely to find this Fellowship valuable.
+Students both with and without a long-term career interest in Pathology are likely to find this Program valuable.

-Student Fellows will have a three-month opportunity for a clinical-translational research project to be pursued with a BWH Pathology faculty mentor.
-The Student Fellows will also have the opportunity to present their work at a national pathology meeting (e.g., USCAP, ACLPS), sponsored by the BWH Department of Pathology.
+Student Trainees will have a three-month opportunity for a clinical-translational research project to be pursued with a BWH Pathology faculty mentor.
+The Student Trainees will also have the opportunity to present their work at a national pathology meeting (e.g., USCAP, ACLPS), sponsored by the BWH Department of Pathology.

 Sneha Gupta, West Virginia University School of Medicine